 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the young people at our school.
-We take all possible steps to safeguard our children and to
+We take all possible steps to safeguard our children and to ensure that the adults who work with them are safe to do so.
+However, we do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

 The School Standards Committee ensures there are procedures in place to manage allegations against staff members, including supply staff, contractors and volunteers.
-This is the case for both when an allegation meets the harms threshold and also when an allegation/concern does not meet the harms threshold but is a 'low level concern'.
+This is the case for both when an allegation meets the harm threshold and also when an allegation/concern does not meet the harm threshold but is a 'low level concern'.

-Allegations which may meet the harms threshold
+Allegations which may meet the harm threshold

-We have an good understanding and give due regard to Part 4 of KCSiE 2022 guidance and SSCB Allegations of abuse made against a person working with children where it is alleged that anyone working in the school, providing education for children under 18 years of age, including supply teachers, contractors and volunteers has:
+We have an good understanding and give due regard to Part 4 of KCSiE, 2023 and Allegations of Abuse - SSCB where it is alleged that anyone working in the school, providing education for children under 18 years of age, including supply teachers, contractors and volunteers has: